deajan/smartd_pyngui/README.md

 Should write smartd.conf files compatible with every smartmontools release since 5.43 Works on Windows NT 5+, Linux, *BSD (and maybe Mac ?)

-Tested with Python 2.7 and 3.4.4
+Tested with Python 3.4 and 3.7

 ## Installation

-smartd-pyngui needs tkinter and pygubu in order to work. tkinter should be available with a large range of distributions
+smartd-pyngui needs tkinter PySimpleGUI. tkinter should be available with a large range of distributions

 Example for Redhat / CentOS / Fedora: